dfm/Star-Field/paper/response.md

 "fig. 5: what are the stretch and scale in the lower left panel?
 How do residuals compare to statistical fluctuations?"

 - The residuals are just the statistical fluctuations and pass all traditional tests such as reduced chi-squared.
 This essentially has to be true because we know the model is correct.
-In practice this may not be the case, but that is a separate issue.
+In practice this may not be the case on real data, in which case the model assumptions (PSF etc) would need to be modified.

 "Section 6: Fig. 6 is very misleading (it implies that SExtractor, which was so many times successfully tested, is lousy).
 A much more informative plot (I tried it in practice in a similar context) would be to plot cumulative counts vs. log(flux) (bright to faint) for your method and for SExtractor on the same panel.
 Additional useful plot would be to match sources from the two lists within some small radius and compare their photometry and astrometry with true values.
 It wouldn't be surprising if SExtractor has biases in crowded field case, and such biases would be *a really strong* argument in favor of your method!"